 Significance and Use

-The low-temperature, low-shear-rate viscosity of automatic transmission fluids, gear oils, torque and tractor fluids, and industrial and automotive hydraulic oils (see Annex A4) are of considerable importance to the proper operation of many mechanical devices.
+5.1 The low-temperature, low-shear-rate viscosity of automatic transmission fluids, gear oils, torque and tractor fluids, and industrial and automotive hydraulic oils (see ) are of considerable importance to the proper operation of many mechanical devices.
 Measurement of the viscometric properties of these oils and fluids at low temperatures is often used to specify their acceptance for service.
 This test method is used in a number of specifications.

-1.1 This test method covers the use of Brookfield viscometers of appropriate torque for the determination of the low-shear-rate viscosity of lubricants.
-The test is applied over the viscosity range of 500 to 900 000 mPa·s
+1.1 This test method covers the use of rotational viscometers with an appropriate torque range and specific spindle for the determination of the low-shear-rate viscosity of automatic transmission fluids, gear oils, hydraulic fluids, and some lubricants.
+This test method covers the viscosity range of 300 mPa·s to 900 000 mPa·s

 1.5 The values stated in SI units are to be regarded as standard.
 No other units of measurement are included in this standard.

-1.3.1 The test method uses the SI unit, milliPascal-second (mPa·s), as the unit of viscosity.
+1.5.1 The test method uses the SI unit, milliPascal-second (mPa·s), as the unit of viscosity.
 (1 cP = 1 mPa·s).

-1.4 This standard does not purport to address all of the safety concerns, if any, associated with its use.
-It is the responsibility of the user of this standard to establish appropriate safety and health practices and determine the applicability of regulatory limitations prior to use.
+1.7 This standard does not purport to address all of the safety concerns, if any, associated with its use.
+It is the responsibility of the user of this standard to establish appropriate safety, health, and environmental practices and determine the applicability of regulatory limitations prior to use.

 2. Referenced Documents (purchase separately) The documents listed below are referenced within the subject standard but are not provided as part of the standard.

-D341 Practice for Viscosity-Temperature Charts for Liquid Petroleum Products
+D341 Practice for Viscosity-Temperature Equations and Charts for Liquid Petroleum or Hydrocarbon Products

 D5133 Test Method for Low Temperature, Low Shear Rate, Viscosity/Temperature Dependence of Lubricating Oils Using a Temperature-Scanning Technique

-E1 Specification for ASTM Liquid-in-Glass Thermometers
+E1 Specification for ASTMLiquid-in-Glass Thermometers

 ICS Number Code 75.100 (Lubricants, industrial oils and related products)